saracemal/react-questions/README.md

 8. What is state?
 State is a mutable data source within a react component that helps create dynamic and interactive components.

+9. What are refs in React?
+Refs are used for storing the reference of element or component returned by the component render() configuration function.
+When should you use refs?

+10. What is the differences between an element or a component in React?
+A react element is a representation of some sort of user interface, and it describes what you want displayed on the screen.
+A component is a function that can accept input but also return a React element.

+11. What is the significance of keys in React?